arcbtc/LNURLPoS/README.md

 ![image](https://user-images.githubusercontent.com/33088785/134657379-bd9e18f0-0289-498b-a1fc-c084c60e64e3.png)

-For online stuff I suppose massive QR codes are not an issue, but for me fiddling with devices they are.
-By LNURLPoS using the lNURL-pay protocol, it can also use a smaller screen for displaying the QR.
+For online stuff I suppose massive QR codes are not an issue, but when fiddling with hardware devices they are.
+By LNURLPoS using the lNURL-pay protocol, it can use a smaller screen for displaying the QR.

+## Setup workflow

+* LNURLPoS server set up and register PoS in a few clicks on <a href="https://github.com/lnbits/lnbits/">LNbits</a> using the <a href="https://github.com/lnbits/lnbits/tree/master/lnbits/extensions/lnurlpos">LNURLPoS</a> extension
+* Copy credentials (including a secret key) from server to the physical LNURLPoS device

+## Payment workflow

+* Merchant enters amount into LNURLPoS device
+* LNURL is generated in device and displayed for scanning (LNURL includes a unique pin encrypted using the shared key)
+* Customer scans and pays
+* When the payment has cleared the customer is sent the decrypted unique pin
+* Merchant can compare and verify using the same pin displayed on the lNURLPoS